TheChymera/chymeric_tutorials/source/_posts/2014-07-23-per-attack-risk-dice-odds.markdown

 We use **A** as an indicator of attack configuration desirability from the point of view of the attacker (though attack desirability is also contingent on strategical context, which is not accounted for here).
 Undesirable attack configurations are highlighted in pink.

----
-<sup>Browse the history of this file *or* find static versions to cite via [its GitHub page](https://github.com/TheChymera/chymeric_tutorials/blob/master/source/_posts/2014-07-23-per-attack-risk-dice-odds.markdown)!</sup>